-Under the terms of the Agreement, upon the closing of the Asset Sale, we are entitled to additional consideration in the form of the following performance and royalty-related earn-outs: Bendix is obligated to pay us an amount in cash equal to (i) 85% of revenue associated with royalties received under our license and distribution agreements with Audiovox Electronics Corporation and Valeo Schalter and Sensoren GmbH through December 31, 2017 and (ii) 30% of the amount, if any, by which the amount of revenue generated from the sale of our lane departure warning systems exceeds Bendix's projection for such revenue for the two years following closing, each subject to certain reductions and limitations set forth in the Agreement.
+Under the terms of the Agreement, upon the closing of the Asset Sale, Bendix paid us \$14 million in cash, less a \$2 million holdback and subject to adjustments based upon the working capital of the Vehicle Sensors segment at closing, and Bendix assumed certain specified obligations and liabilities of the Vehicle Sensors segment.
+We are entitled to additional consideration in the form of the following performance and royalty-related earn-outs: Bendix is obligated to pay us an amount in cash equal to (i) 85% of revenue associated with royalties received under our license and distribution agreements with Audiovox Electronics Corporation and Valeo Schalter and Sensoren GmbH through December 31, 2017 and (ii) 30% of the amount, if any, by which the amount of revenue generated from the sale of our lane departure warning systems exceeds Bendix's projection for such revenue for the two years following closing, each subject to certain reductions and limitations set forth in the Agreement.

 In accordance with applicable accounting guidance, we determined that the Vehicle Sensors segment, which constituted one of our operating segments, qualified as a discontinued operation.
 The applicable financial results of the Vehicle Sensors segment have been reported as a discontinued operation in the accompanying unaudited consolidated statements of operations for all periods presented.
-For the three months ended June 30, 2012, we recorded a gain on discontinued operations of approximately \$87,000, after tax, for royalty-related earn-outs in the accompanying unaudited consolidated statements of operations.
+For the three and six months ended September 30, 2012, we recorded a gain on sale of discontinued operations of approximately \$0 and \$87,000, respectively, net of tax, for royalty-related earn-outs in the accompanying unaudited consolidated statements of operations.